intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/keras_mixed_precision.md.txt

 ## How to identify different hardware types?

-​Enable keras mixed-precision with Intel® Extension for TensorFlow* backend.
+​Enable Keras mixed-precision with Intel® Extension for TensorFlow* backend.
 We provide two ways to distinguish it.

-- Through **tf.config.list_physical_devices*
+- Through `tf.config.list_physical_devices`

-  For stock TensorFlow, if run with Nvidia GPU,  **tf.config.list_physical_devices('GPU')**  will return true.
+  For stock TensorFlow, if run with Nvidia GPU,  `tf.config.list_physical_devices('GPU')`  will return true.

-  For Intel® Extension for TensorFlow*, if run with Intel GPU, **tf.config.list_physical_devices('XPU')**  will return true.
+  For Intel® Extension for TensorFlow*, if run with Intel GPU, `tf.config.list_physical_devices('XPU')`  will return true.
 If run with Intel CPU, it will return false.

 - Through Intel® Extension for TensorFlow* Python API

-  If run with GPU, is_gpu_available()  will return true,  if not, it will return false.
+  If run with GPU, `is_gpu_available()`  will return true,  if not, it will return false.

   ```python
   from intel_extension_for_tensorflow.python.test_func import test